-We’re back tonight, reunited with Misty and Mini Pearl.
+We’re back tonight, reunited with the Pearls, Misty and Mini.
 Time to prep for the Rendezvous.
-Some old friends are coming in over the next couple of days so we’ll have some catching up to do.
+A passel of old Looper friends are coming in over the next couple of days so we’ll have some catching up to do.
 Also the rumor on the dock is that raccoons have been prowling around the boats at night.
 Not good.
 Our boys are lovers, not fighters.

-We won’t bore anyone with stories or photos from Doug’s favorite childhood restaurants or the glorious sights of Chattanooga, but we hit them up and even worked in visits with some old friends over the past several days.
+We won’t bore anyone with stories or more photos from Doug’s favorite childhood restaurants or the glorious sights of Chattanooga, but we hit them up and even worked in visits with some really-old-non-Looper friends over the past several days.
 Then off for the return to Joe Wheeler.

 One stop along the way deserves not just a mention, but some degree of autopsy as well.
 That would be the Unclaimed Baggage Center in Scottsboro, Alabama.

-Second, the place smells of sadness and despair.
+Second, the place reeks of sadness and despair.
 They try to cover it up with bright signs and happy slogans, but the sadness and despair can’t be concealed.
 As Dana noted, this isn’t stuff that anybody wanted to lose.
 Nobody thinks to themselves, “We’ll be in Hawaii for a week so I’ll take along all the things I plan to donate to Goodwill when I get back.”
-Nope, this is the good stuff.
-That’s why it’s such a horrible place.
+Nope, this place has the good stuff.
+That’s why it’s so horrible.
+Hey here’s an idea.
 When the bag resurfaces, how about you just call up the poor slob who “lost” it and offer to return it?
 Seems pretty reasonable to us.

-Anyway, we don’t know any songs about how airlines sell—for money—the personal stuff that they lose and then falsely label “unclaimed,” but Canadian folk singer Dave Carroll did do a classic video after United Airlines broke his guitar.
-It’s sort of off topic, but either way it’s a good one.
+Anyway, we don’t know any songs about how airlines sell—for money—the personal stuff that they negligently lose and then falsely label “unclaimed,” but Canadian folk singer Dave Carroll did do a classic video after United Airlines broke his guitar.
+It’s sort of on topic and sort of off topic, but either way it’s a good one.